Your fractional CFO for owner-operated elective medicine practices.

 The pricing, capacity, modality-mix, and capital decisions too expensive to make alone.

 Engage: senior CFO judgment and the intelligence engine alongside your team, on a retainer.
 A monthly strategic-oversight call, a quarterly review with a refreshed 90-day roadmap, and Monitor Plus included.
 The work is structured around the decisions that move your practice, not just activity.
-It also lifts the data-pulls, the agency status reviews, and the "what does this mean" memos off the owner-provider's desk, the ten to fifteen hours a month that should go to clinical leadership and patient care.
+It also lifts the data-pulls, the agency status reviews, and the "what does this mean" memos off the owner-provider's desk, often ten to fifteen hours a month that should go to clinical leadership and patient care.
 You keep your books; we are the CFO in the room.

 Manage: we run the finance function outright.
 Close, cash, books, dashboard, and the finance-project library as recurring work, with Scott as your fractional CFO.
 Your finance function runs without you: the close, the cash, the dashboard, and the per-modality reconciliations, all handled.
 Every major pricing, capacity, and capital call gets CFO judgment before you make it.
 We own the books.